 Read more: ProV1X vs AVX: Head to Head Comparison

 History of the AVX

-Golfer’s requirements changed over the last decade and more golfers expressed the desire to have golf balls with a softer feel.
-Several manufacturers responded to this change in the market and released 2-piece golf balls with SOFT in the name such as the Srixon SOFT feel and Callaway Supersoft golf balls.
+Golfer’s requirements changed over the last decade, and more golfers expressed the desire to have golf balls with a softer feel.
+Several manufacturers responded to this change in the market and released 2-piece golf balls with SOFT in the name, such as the Srixon SOFT feel and Callaway Supersoft golf balls.

-With the release of the Callaway Chrome Soft, Titleist decided that they have to enter this market.
+With the release of the Callaway Chrome Soft, Titleist decided that they had to enter this market.
 In response, Titleist released the AVX golf ball to expand the range of premium tour golf balls on offer.
 It was first introduced in small test markets (Arizona, Florida, & California) and to the open market in 2018.